Salvr28/RTSIA-Edge-AI/README.md

 ---

-The primary objective of this study is to provide a quantitative characterization of the performance interference between AI workloads and system-level tasks on the BeagleBone AI-64 platform.
+This study quantifies the performance interference between AI workloads and system-level tasks on the BeagleBone AI-64 platform.

-To investigate this, the research is guided by two specific aims:
+Specific Aims:

-1. To evaluate the resilience of the AI inference process against various types of system-wide resource contention.
-This is achieved by measuring the **Inference Time** of several standard neural network models while the system is subjected to controlled stress on its CPU, memory, and I/O subsystems with `stress-ng`.
+1. **To evaluate AI resilience under system stress**: We measure the `Inference Time` of standard neural network models while placing the CPU, memory, and I/O subsystems under controlled stress with `stress-ng`.
-2. To quantify the reciprocal impact of a sustained AI workload on the predictability of a high-priority, real-time task.
-This is achieved by measuring the **Maximum Scheduling Latency** of a `cyclictest` task running on the main CPU while the AI accelerators are concurrently active.
+2. **To measure AI's impact on real-time performance**: We quantify the effect of a sustained AI workload on task predictability by measuring the `Maximum Scheduling Latency` of a high-priority `cyclictest` task running concurrently with the AI accelerators.

 ---